James Taylor (tea planter): Achievement

 In year 1872 Taylor set about building a larger tea factory in Loolecondera and started manufacturing packeted tea.
 He had already written about his success of starting a larger tea factory as "I have a machine of my own invention being made in Kandy for rolling tea which I think will be successful".
 In 1875 Taylor managed to send the first shipment of Ceylon tea to the London Tea Auction.

 Taylor and Lipton

-Thomas Lipton a millionaire in United Kingdom visited British Ceylon (Sri Lanka) in the 1890s, during his journey to Australia, and met Taylor.
+Scottish millionaire Thomas Lipton visited British Ceylon (Sri Lanka) in the 1890s, during his journey to Australia, and met Taylor.
 They discussed the business of exporting tea from British Ceylon.
 Lipton's company became interested and started buying Ceylon tea.

 Death and after

 The rapid growth of the Ceylonese tea industry allowed the large tea companies to take over therefore the small farmers like Taylor were chased out from the industry.
 Because of this, Taylor was dismissed by the Loolecondera estate management.